-Of course.
-A failed interview-in which nothing happens, and which leads to a sort of interpersonal disaster-isn't only something you can learn from, it also makes for great dramatic material.
-In "Comment j'ai complètement raté mon interview avec Catherine Deneuve" ("How I completely bungled my interview with Catherine Deneuve"), published in II est avantageux d'avoir où aller ("It is advantageous to have somewhere to go," POL, 2016), the writer Emmanuel Carrère explains very well how that can happen; in this particular case we have a famous author who doesn't want to act like a journalist, doesn't want to ask questions but just have a conversation with a star in order to get off the beaten track and do something unique.
+Of course, A failed interview-in which nothing happens, and which leads to a sort of interpersonal disaster-isn't only something you can learn from, it also makes for great dramatic material.
+In "Comment i'ai complètement raté mon interview avec Catherine Deneuve" ("How I completely bungled my interview with Catherine Deneuve"), published in II est avantageux d'avoir où aller ("It is advantageous to have somewhere to go," POL, 2016), the writer Emmanuel Carrère explains very well how that can happen: in this particular case we have a famous author who doesn't want to act like a journalist, doesn't want to ask questions but just have a conversation with a star in order to get off the beaten track and do something unique.
 But precisely because he hasn't prepared enough, all he gets is banalities.
 But the story of this disaster is a complete success!
-You can have different types of failed interviews: sometimes the interviewer is only interested in his questions and doesn't listen to the answers, sometimes it's the interviewe who won't listen and follows his own train of thought or retreats into silence, refuses the interview, which can be summed up by "anything to declare?"
+You can have different types of failed interviews; sometimes the interviewer is only interested in his questions and doesn't listen to the answers, sometimes it's the interviewee who won't listen and follows his own train of thought or retreats into silence, refuses the interview by answering only "yes" or "no," or "that's not how I would have asked the question."
+There's also the "customs" interview, which can be summed up by "anything to declare?"
 You don't get to hear anything but what you were expecting.
 It's the equivalent, in the world of journalism, of the laugh track used in television shows.
 But failed interviews say something of the human comedy, and of our modernity.
 That's why I'm interested in all interviews.
-Those that verge on the interrogation, empathetic or aggressive ones, but also consensual ones.
+Those that verge on the interrogation. empathetic or aggressive ones, but also consensual ones.